 There are many reasons why couples fall out.
-Starting a relationship with someone for the wrong reasons, like marrying only for money is a more common pitfall than we care to admit and it can begin the relationship on the wrong foot.
+Starting a relationship with someone for the wrong reasons, like marrying only for money, is a more common pitfall than we care to admit, and it can start the relationship on the wrong foot.

 Are you finding it hard to forgive and still holding on to toxic grudges?
 Try the following.
 Get a piece of paper and make a large circle in the middle; this is where you are going to write your “grudge” then add 15 circles around your “grudge circle”.
 Fill in the 15 additional circles with a word or a phrase that captures something you appreciate about your partner.
 This can be a positive characteristic or memory.

-The purpose is not to dismiss negative issues, instead, to expand the focus to help you pay attention to the positive aspects of your partner and of your relationship.
+The purpose is not to dismiss negative issues.
+Instead, expand the focus to help you pay attention to the positive aspects of your partner and of your relationship.

 Start repairing your relationship early.
+Relationships end if you don’t address problems soon after they start.
 The longer the negative emotions sink into your relationship, the longer it will take to improve it.
-Contact Dr Nick to find out how he can help you get your relationship back on track.
+Contact Dr Nick to find out how relationship counselling can help you get your relationship back on track.